 Portland police shoot man with knife in downtown building

-Portland police say officers shot and killed a man armed with a knife who suggested he had an explosive device.
+Officers shot and killed Sunday a man armed with a knife who suggested he had an explosive device, the Portland Police Bureau said.

-Police say the incident happened shortly before 10 a.m.
-Sunday at a building in downtown's Pearl District.
+The incident happened shortly before 10 a.m. at a building in downtown's Pearl District, police said.
 Officers were called to the building in response to reports of a disturbance caused by a man with a knife.

-Police say that when officers arrived, they saw a man and a woman in the stairwell of the building.
+When officers arrived, they saw a man and a woman in the stairwell of the building, police said.
 The woman appeared to be injured.

-Police say officers tried to talk with the man and used less lethal force before the shots were fired.
-Police say the man died at the scene.
+Officers tried to talk with the man and used less lethal force before the shots were fired, police said.
+The man died at the scene, said police, who did not release the man's age or identity.

 The woman was taken to the hospital for treatment of her injuries.
-Police say no officers were injured.
+No officers were injured, police said.

 Portland Police Homicide Detectives and the Multnomah County District Attorney's Office are investigating.